tedtoal/Button_TT/README.md

               value and can return an adjusted value if it is out of range.
 ```

-There are often many buttons defined in a program, and often many of the *initButton()* argument values are the same for many buttons.
+There are usually a lot of buttons defined in a program, and often many of the *initButton()* argument values are *the same* for many of them.
 It is therefore useful to define, in a section near the start of the .ino file, constants for the common *initButton()* argument values.
 For example, if rounded buttons are used but they always have the same corner radius, the following definition would be helpful for improving program clarity.
-Note the short name, to keep *initButton()* call statements shorter, since they tend to be long anyway:
+Note the short name, to keep *initButton()* call statements shorter, since they tend to be annoyingly long:

 ```
 // Useful constants for initializing buttons.
 These can be used as arguments to